EmGarr/kerod/README.md

 _________________

-**Kerod** is pure `tensorflow 2` implementation of object detection algorithms (Faster R-CNN) aiming production.
+**Kerod** is pure `tensorflow 2` implementation of object detection algorithms (Faster R-CNN** aiming production.
 It stands for Keras Object Detection.

+**WARNING**: Since I don't own a GPU infrastructure I haven't been able to investigate why my performances are so low (I am pretty sure the issue is in the loss).

 It aims to build a clear, reusable, tested, simple and documented codebase for tensorflow 2.2.